Testosterone (medication): Pharmacodynamics

 Testosterone is a high affinity ligand for and agonist of the nuclear androgen receptor (AR).
 In addition, testosterone binds to and activates membrane androgen receptors (mARs) such as GPRC6A and ZIP9.
 Testosterone is also potentiated via transformation by 5α-reductase into the more potent androgen DHT in so-called androgenic tissues such as the prostate gland, seminal vesicles, skin, and hair follicles.
 In contrast to the case of testosterone, such potentiation occurs to a reduced extent or not at all with most synthetic AAS (as well as with DHT), and this is primarily responsible for the dissociation of anabolic and androgenic effects with these agents.
 In addition to DHT, testosterone is converted at a rate of approximately 0.3% into the estrogen estradiol via aromatase.
 This occurs in many tissues, especially adipose tissue, the liver, and the brain, but primarily in adipose tissue.
 Testosterone, after conversion into DHT, is also metabolized into 3α-androstanediol, a neurosteroid and potent positive allosteric modulator of the GABAA receptor, and 3β-androstanediol, a potent and preferential agonist of the ERβ.
 These metabolites, along with estradiol, may be involved in a number of the effects of testosterone in the brain, including its antidepressant, anxiolytic, stress-relieving, rewarding, and pro-sexual effects.
+Whereas testosterone produced both anabolic and androgenic effects, despite the lack of clear boundaries between these effects, as there is a great deal of mutual overlap between them, the relative potency of these effects exerted by testosterone can depend on various factors and is a topic of ongoing research.